-Please choose one of the following options for your students' podcasts.
+Please choose one of the two options for your students' podcasts.

-1) Fictional story
+1. Fictional story

-You are telling your story using sound only - no pictures, animation or filming, so you have to think about what elements will make your story really interesting and exciting to listen to.
+You are telling your story using sound only - no pictures, animation or filming.
+What elements will make your story really interesting and exciting to listen to?

 - An interesting story with strong characters.
-Giving your characters a challenge or obstacle to overcome can be a great way to create a gripping storyline. - Try not to get bogged down in detail.
+Give your characters a challenge or obstacle to overcome can be a great way to create a gripping storyline. - Try not to get bogged down in detail.
 You only have 2 minutes to tell the story, keep it snappy!